sebastianjacmatt/solafune-deforestation/README.md

 # solafune-deforestation

+## About the Solafune Deforestation Challenge

+This project was developed for the [Solafune Deforestation Challenge](https://solafune.com), a global machine learning competition focused on detecting and segmenting drivers of deforestation from high-resolution satellite imagery.

+Our model was designed to identify four specific classes of human or land-use activity contributing to deforestation:
+- `grassland_shrubland`
+- `logging`
+- `mining`
+- `plantation`

+The goal of the challenge is to support sustainable land-use monitoring and informed decision-making through AI-powered environmental insights.

+## Applications of research papers to the project

+To create the best possible model for our project, we implemented three different research papers

 ## setting up the environment

 This project uses conda with a list of dependencies in the environment.yml file